 The Lakes by Yoo is a luxury property development, founded by entrepreneur John Hitchcox and designer Philippe Starck

-I was about to book a flight to Nice when I received an invitation to the Lakes by Yoo, a private estate in the Cotswolds.
-The itinerary sounded like something out of Enid Blyton's Famous Five: I would be staying at the estate's exclusive five-bedroom Barnhouse (partly designed by Kate Moss, though sadly I learned I would not be greeted by her upon arrival) and would be left to my own devices to play with rabbits, roam the estate on bicycles and collect honey.
+I was on the verge of booking a flight to Nice when I received an invitation to the Lakes by Yoo, a private estate in the Cotswolds.
+The itinerary was like something out of Enid Blyton's Famous Five: accommodation was the exclusive five-bedroom Barnhouse (partly designed by Kate Moss, though sadly I learned I would not be greeted by her upon arrival) and I would be left to my own devices to play with rabbits, climb trees, prod beehives and roam the estate on a bike.

 Taking my motorbike down England's westerly spine, the scenery becomes noticeably prettier once you pass Oxford.
 Whilst the majority of Britain’s towns and villages are defined by ombres of red and brown brick, the Cotswolds is all honey, amber and gold.
 The stone varies in colour from north to south, being honey-coloured in the north and northeast of the region, as shown in Cotswold villages such as Stanton and Broadway; golden-coloured in the central and southern areas, as shown in Dursley and Cirencester; and pearly white in Bath.

 Passing through the sleepy town of Lechlade, I reach a village green where sheep openly graze.
 Located opposite a bright-yellow field of what I think is rapeseed, I’m welcomed through the understated gates by a stocky Sherpa-looking man with a gentle smile.
 I’m later told he's an ex-Gurkha; not a surprise, since the estate houses some ultra-high-net-worth properties and people.